 Of course, size isn't the only factor.
 You'll also need to consider whether a great 4K TV is really a necessity; after all, how much 4K content do you really consume?
 That answer may soon change if you plan on picking up one of the upcoming next-gen gaming consoles, both of which put a heavy emphasis on 4K gaming, but it's a question worth asking yourself either way.
 It's also worth noting that streaming services like Netflix are continuing to expand their libraries of 4K content.

 A few years ago I took advantage of a Prime Day TV deal on a 55-inch TV that's still going strong, but I'd be lying if I said I hadn't thought about sizing up to a 65-inch model.
-I'm comfortable with Samsung's smart TV software and color profiles, and my TV is already curved, so the Samsung UN65RU7300FXZA is certainly tempting.
+I'm comfortable with Samsung's smart TV software and color profiles, and I want a TV with Alexa built-in, so the Samsung QN65Q60AAFXZA is certainly tempting.
 It features newer HDR and color processing, and I think it nicely balances its price against its features, size, and resolution.

-On the other hand, I've been looking at new apartments lately, and having a different layout might leave enough room to go with an even larger 75-inch TV, and LG's NanoCell 8 Series TV looks extremely compelling.
-It's outrageously thin at all but its base, and features four HDMI ports, which I could quickly occupy with my Xbox One, PS4, and Nintendo Switch.
-It's also a flatscreen TV, which I think looks a bit more natural than a curved TV when wall-mounted.
-It's still pretty pricey at nearly $1500, but that's still hundreds less than it usually goes for.
+On the other hand, I've been looking at new apartments lately, and having a different layout might leave enough room to go with an even larger 75-inch TV, and Samsung's QLED QN90A Series 4K Smart TV looks extremely compelling.
+It has an anti-glare coating for better visibility in daylight, and features four HDMI ports, which I could quickly occupy with my Xbox Series X, PS5, and Nintendo Switch.
+It's still pretty pricey at nearly $3000, but that's why I'm praying for an excellent Prime Day deal.

 TV deals are never hard to find during events like Prime Day, so last year's deals looked fairly similar to the current lineup.
-Samsung knocked up to $500 off of its NU6900 models, and LG discounted its B8 OLED series by a whopping $750.
+LG took half off its Nano 8 Series 55-inch 4K Smart NanoCell TV, and the 32-inch Frame by Samsung finally reached below $500.
 There were also deals on streaming sticks like the Fire TV Stick 4K, though those sales haven't reemerged just yet.

-Sony also ran one of its TVs, the X830F, for half-off at just $799.99, down from $1598, as part of Amazon's Lightning Deals program.
+A lot of stellar offers are only available for a few hours or even minutes as part of Amazon's Lightning Deals program.
 Lightning Deals are, as the name implies, quick to come and go, and there's a good chance we'll see plenty of similarly great deals this year.
 If none of the other deals here have won you over, that'll be the section to keep an eye on throughout the next couple of days.